waterbycounty

 What is the water quality in Greene County, Indiana?

 Greene County, Indiana has a drinking-water quality grade of B with a score of 66.2/100, based on EPA SDWIS compliance data.
 The county has 1 health-based drinking water violation over the past 5 years.
-Watershed health, monitoring records, and live streamflow are reported separately on this page.
+Watershed health, monitoring records, and streamflow snapshots are reported separately on this page.

 Are there any water violations in Greene County?